LukeBuntin/ADS126x-Raspberry-Pi-Library/README.md

 # ADS126x-Raspberry-Pi-Library
-(Unfinished) Library for communicating with the ADS1262 and ADS1263 using a Raspberry Pi
+(Unfinished/not confirmed) Library for communicating with the ADS1262 and ADS1263 using a Raspberry Pi

 # Connections from Raspberry Pi to ADS1262 ADC Chip